-Mozzarella Cheese Garlic Bread – I am convinced I could write an entire cookbook with different recipes and uses for Italian and French bread.
+I am convinced I could write an entire cookbook with different recipes and uses for Italian and French bread.
 The options are endless, and all you have to do is put out bread and butter and it’s guaranteed everyone is going to be reaching for a taste.
-This bread loaf was discounted at the bakery today and I brought it home with plans to turn it into something marvelous.
-The remaining ingredients I have as standard stock items in my fridge, and just a little cutting with a sharp knife and we have a cheese filled masterpiece.
+This Mozzarella Cheese Garlic Bread is the perfect use for one of those large fluffy loaves of bread found regulatory in the Supermarket bakery.
+This loaf was on sale today and I brought it home with plans to turn it into something marvelous.
+The remaining ingredients I keep as standard stocked items in my fridge so it wasn’t hard to transform my find into a cheese filled masterpiece.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!